 If you manage to create this agile testing environment, the number of bugs will drop significantly, there’ll be less need for rework, and you’ll save huge amounts of time in the end.
-You'll be left wondering: "Why didn't we adopt agile testing sooner?”
+You'll be left wondering: "Why didn't we adopt agile test approach sooner?”

 To sum up: